MicrosoftDocs/VBA-Docs/api/Excel.textconnection.textfileplatform.md

 - vbaxl10.chm926082
 ms.prod: excel
 ms.assetid: 30eb6a36-f030-7b52-74d1-067d1c2ed08e
-ms.date: 04/19/2019
+ms.date: 05/17/2019
 localization_priority: Normal
 ---

 # TextConnection.TextFilePlatform property (Excel)

 Returns or sets the origin of the text file that you are importing into the query table.
 This property determines which code page is used during the data import.
-Read/write **[XlPlatform](Excel.XlPlatform.md)** enumeration.
+Read/write **[XlPlatform](Excel.XlPlatform.md)**.

 ## Syntax